 MoP® Foundation & Practitioner in English

-This course is only held in English as a company course.
-The open course will be in Danish, but with English material and English exam – click here to see course dates.
+This course is only held as a company course.
+The open course will be in Danish, but with English material and English exam.

 MoP provides all the steps needed to define and deliver a portfolio of initiatives.
 MoP contains a number of techniques to categorise and prioritise initiatives, and a framework for managing their delivery including benefits, risk and resource management processes.
 During the course, best practices principles needed by organisations for successful portfolio management are examined.
 The course will furthermore enable your successful Management of Portfolios exams at Foundation and Practitioner levels.

 • Understanding the context of portfolio management and its contribution to effecting organizational change